The Six Thatchers: Broadcast and reception

 The Six Thatchers received mixed reviews.
 The Guardian was positive, saying "Cumberbatch channels Bond in the most explosive outing yet".
 IGN gave a mixed review a 5.5/10 calling it "Mediocre" and "Sherlock returns with a confused and confusing case involving Margaret Thatcher's head."
 Digital Spy called it "satisfying enough" and saying "'The Six Thatchers' is an engaging outing with one fatal flaw.
 Everything works... apart from the one thing that really needs to."
-The Telegraph gave a good review with a rating of 4/5 stars, calling it "a dizzying triumph of complex plotting."
+The Daily Telegraph gave a good review with a rating of 4/5 stars, calling it "a dizzying triumph of complex plotting."
 After Ralph Jones, in an opinion piece in The Guardian, criticised the episode for making Sherlock into a James Bond-style action hero, Mark Gatiss wrote in personally and responded in the form of verse.